Dacia Sandero: Safety

-In 2021, the Dacia Sandero Stepway in its standard European configuration obtained 2 stars from Euro NCAP.

 Top Gear

 The Sandero was the focus of a running joke on the British television programme Top Gear.
 In Series 11 and Series 12, after Dacia sent the show a press kit, presenter James May would often exclaim "Good News!" and explain a fact about the Sandero during the show's news segment, to which Jeremy Clarkson would reply "Great!" before abruptly changing the subject.
+On one occasion, May exclaimed "Bad news!" and stated that the Sandero had been delayed, to which Clarkson, in a response that has since become a popular internet meme, replied "Oh, no!
+Anyway [...]"

 The joke was also featured in The Big Book of Top Gear, with a page proclaiming "Good News!
 The Dacia Sandero is in this book!"
-In later episodes, the presenters switched sides of the joke, with Clarkson bringing up news about the car and May shrugging it off.
-In the first episode of Series 13, when May said he had "Good News", Clarkson immediately asked "Is it the Dacia Sandero?", to which a seemingly bewildered May replied, "No..."
+In Series 12, the presenters switched sides of the joke, with Clarkson bringing up news about the car and May shrugging it off.
+In the fourth episode of Series 12, when May said he had "Good News", Clarkson immediately asked "Is it the Dacia Sandero?", to which a seemingly bewildered May replied, "No [...]"
 The car was not mentioned for the remainder of the series.

 In Series 14, during a visit to Romania, Clarkson bought May a used Sandero as a gift.
-After returning from a test drive, May parked the car behind an idling lorry, and exited.
+After returning from a test drive, May parked the car behind an idling lorry and exited.
 As May praised the car to his co-presenters, the lorry reversed into the Sandero, damaging the passenger side.
 The joke was continued in Series 15, except this time referring to the Dacia Duster, and in Series 18, when May brought up the new Dacia Lodgy.
 The joke returned in the first and third episodes of Series 19, as well as the second and fifth episodes of Series 20.

-The second generation Sandero was featured alongside the Ford Fiesta and Volkswagen Up! in series 21 as part of a 1.0-liter, three-cylinder cars challenge, which ended with Clarkson (Up!) and May (Sandero) having to drive into the abandoned city of Pripyat, with Hammond's Fiesta having already run out of fuel.
+The second generation Sandero was featured alongside the Ford Fiesta and Volkswagen Up! in series 21 as part of a 1.0-litre, three-cylinder cars challenge, which ended with Clarkson (Up!) and May (Sandero) having to drive into the abandoned city of Pripyat, with Richard Hammond's Fiesta having already run out of fuel.
 The Sandero was the only car to make it back out and complete all the challenges.
 (Technically, the challenge was to run out of fuel before reaching Pripyat, so Hammond in his Fiesta was successful at this last challenge.)
-May pointed out the large price difference between the Fiesta and the Sandero, stating that at £17,500 Vs £7,500 he could afford to lose his car, buy another - and still be better off than Hammond.
+May pointed out the large price difference between the Fiesta and the Sandero, stating that at £17,500 vs. £7,500 he could afford to lose his car, buy another, and still be better off than Hammond.

 Despite the comical and sarcastic nature of the recurring bit, May has stated that he has a genuine affinity for the Sandero.
-According to some sources, its second generation was intended to become a third Reasonably Priced Car on Top Gear, however its use was prevented due to its delayed release in Britain.
+According to some sources, its second generation was intended to become a fourth Reasonably Priced Car on Top Gear, however its use was prevented due to its delayed release in Britain.

+In 2021, following his time on Top Gear, May filmed a favorable review of the Sandero for the DriveTribe YouTube channel.